datarefuge/workflow/uploaders.md

  - Spot check some of the files (make sure they open and look normal, i.e., are not garbled)

 - Finishing up
-  - Once you are certain that the zipfile was uploaded successfully, delete the it from the thumbdrive
+  - Once you are certain that the Zip file was uploaded successfully, delete the it from the thumbdrive
   - Put the thumbdrive in the stack of available thumbdrives for Harvesters